Make sure this part fits

 Q:

-How should the front cover be aligned for the 2008 GMC Yukon?
+How should the CMP sensor O-ring seal be prepared before installation for the 2010 GMC Yukon?
 Posted by Customer

 A: